 Historically, the public procurement processes utilized to hire construction contractors have predominantly followed lowest-bid selection procedures (Eriksson 2008, Yu 2012).
 Disadvantages of lowest-bid procurement are well documented, with owner concerns over inconsistent performance, quality, reliability, and service in the construction phase along with incentives for contractors to implement cost-cutting tactics rather than quality measures (Assaf and Al-Hejji 2006, Scott et al. 2006).
 Such concerns have increasingly lead owners to implement best value procurement processes (Abdelrahman et al. 2008, Kumarasqamy and Anvuur 2008, Rahmani et al. 2017, Zhang 2006).
-Best value is a procurement process where price and other key factors are considered in the construction process (Caldwell et al. 2009, Scott et al. 2006).
+Best value is a procurement process where price and other key factors are considered in the contractor evaluation process with an emphasis on considering holistic performance and value of the construction process (Caldwell et al. 2009, Scott et al. 2006).
 Best value procurement has been shown to reduce cost growth, increase quality, reduce time overruns, and improve contractor cash flow (Chan and Kummaraswamy 1997, Chua et al. 1997, Sullivan and Guo 2009, Wardani et al. 2006).
 Research has also shown the relationship quality between construction project stakeholders can be improved by procurement strategies which focus on quality rather than the "adversarial" lowest price criteria (Jelodar et al. 2016).